Friday July 8th, 2022, 0650-1915

 27.8 miles, Gain 3720′, Loss 5285′, elevation 2230

 No wonder I was dragging my feet.
 I must have sensed the first couple of miles would suck.
 I was so glad I hadn’t tried to push onto the bridge the night before.
 I would have ended on some of the toughest miles of trail yet.
 It was just very thick with blowdowns.
 For a spell, I couldn’t walk more than 30 seconds without having to negotiate a tree or 2 or 5 in my way.
 None of the individual trees were very big but some of the piles added up.
-Over, under or around.?
+Over, under or around?
 And if over, is it a simple step over or the type where I have to get one or both feet on the tree?
-That always is dangerous if the log is wet and slick.
+That’s always dangerous if the log is wet and slick.
 What if it shifts?
-That’s just a bit of the mental calculus but also there’s the extra sheer physical effort involved.
+That’s just a bit of the mental calculus but there’s also the extra sheer physical effort involved.

 Those 2 miles went on forever.
 Just after the bridge to nowhere (it looked like the path directly beyond disappeared into the overgrowth…which it did), there was an old road intersection.
 My map indicated that I could parallel the trail on this old road, which was just a trail at that point.
 I needed a break from the blowdowns.
 There were still plenty for the first mile of the road bed, but at least it was wide enough to go around most of them easily.
 Then miraculously, the road was cleared of blowdowns and then turned into an actual road for the next mile and a half.
 It was so nice to be in the clear, with views down into the valley.

 I came to a highway crossing at Deer Creek campground and was able to use one of the nice privies.
-I saw about five tents set up at the campground, with a large kitchen tent, looking like it all probably belong to a trail crew.
+I saw about five tents set up at the campground, with a large kitchen tent, looking like it all belong to a trail crew.
 No one was around so I figured they must be working on the Kettle Crest Trail, departing from the highway, which I had bypassed.
 It would’ve been great to meet them.
 I took a short break to wring out my socks.
 My shoes were soaked from walking through all the overgrown trail.
-This proved to be pointless, since there were miles more overgrown trail to come.
+This proved to be pointless, since there were miles of more overgrown trail to come.
 It took until 11 am to get 10 miles done.